 But, does this mean pocketwear is also becoming more sustainable?

-Pocketwear brand Secrid stands out: they focus entirely on local production, quality, people and the environment.
+Pocketwear brand Secrid stands out: they focus entirely on local production, quality, people, and the environment.
 And as it is a part of their core values, it seemed more than logical for Secrid to find out what their environmental impact actually is and especially; how they can improve it.

 Combining fashion and convenience: Meet Secrid

 Secrid is a fast-growing pocketwear company based in the Netherlands.
-They started out in 2009 with selling just a few thousand products per year, however, already sold over 2 million products worldwide in 2019.
+They started out in 2009 selling just a few thousand products per year, however, already sold over 2 million products worldwide in 2019.

 The brand is especially known for its smart wallet solutions such as the Cardprotector and the Miniwallet.
-Each of their products features the patented mechanism that allows you to quickly slide out your cards with one simple motion, making them ready for immediate use.
+Each of their products features a patented mechanism that allows you to quickly slide out your cards with one simple motion, making them ready for immediate use.